R v Attorney General for England and Wales

 "R" v Attorney General for England and Wales [2003] UKPC 22 is a New Zealand contract law case, heard by the Privy Council acting as the final court of appeal of New Zealand and not as part of the judiciary of the UK, relating to duress and undue influence.

 Facts

 After the Gulf War, a Special Air Service soldier of the Bravo Two Zero patrol, known in the proceedings as "R", was told to sign a confidentiality agreement or be demoted.
 He signed.
 Then he returned to New Zealand.
-He got a publishing contract for his memoirs, about material in the Gulf War.
+He obtained a publishing contract for his memoirs concerning his service in the Gulf War.
+The Attorney-General for England and Wales sought an injunction in the New Zealand courts blocking publication on the basis that it violated the confidentiality agreement.

 The New Zealand Court of Appeal denied an injunction, but allowed an account of profits and an assessment of damages for breach of contract.
 R appealed to the Privy Council, contending that he was under duress when he signed the contract, given the threat of demotion.
 Additionally R contended that the contract was signed under undue influence, given the position of the MOD in relation to him.